Documentation

 Re-running the wizard

-npx klaudius configure
+npx klaudius@latest configure

 Walks you through every wizard step again with your existing answers pre-filled, so you can change anything (pricing, sender identity, outreach channels, API keys, etc.) and skip past anything you want to leave alone.
 Writes the new values back to .env.
-Alternatively, you can just ask Claude in the project to change any of these (e.g. “change my pricing to $899”).
+Alternatively, you can just ask your agent in the project to change any of these (e.g. “change my pricing to $899”).

 Reference